XiaoXiao-Woo/UDL/README.md

 ## Quick Start

-> pip install -i pancollection https://pypi.org/simple
+> pip install udl-vis -i https://pypi.org/simple

-PanCollection is used for remote sensing pansharpening, which is one of our applications.
+Also, you can quick start from PanCollection, which is remote sensing pansharpening and is one of our applications.

+> pip install pancollection -i https://pypi.org/simple

 ### Quick Start for developer